ForestAdmin/agent-nodejs/docs/agent-customization/plugins/custom.md

-Each plugin is nothing more than an `async function` which can perform customizations at either agent level, collection level or both.
+Each plugin is nothing more than an `async function` that can perform customizations at either agent level, collection level, or both.

 ```javascript
 export async function removeTimestamps(dataSource, collection, options) {